jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 .. meta::
-  :description: Beginner tutorial on Python booleans: True and False as the two boolean values.
-Learn boolean operators (and, or, not), truthiness and falsiness (why 0, '', [], {}, None are falsy but not the same as False), and how booleans control if statements and program flow.
-Builds directly on the AssertionError TDD chapters that tested True/False identity with `is True` / `is not True`, `is False`, assertIs / assertIsNot, and the key lesson that 0 is not False, empty containers are not False, etc. even though they are falsy.
-Covers common beginner mistakes confusing truthiness with boolean identity or equality.
-Includes the full context from the red-green-refactor tests for None/True/False singletons.
+  :description: What are booleans in Python?
+TDD chapter (project booleans, uv init, pytest-watcher) that divides basic objects into False and True groups with unittest.
+Builds test_what_is_false / test_what_is_true (bool and int instances; not float/str/tuple/list/set/dict; assertIs identity; bool() then assertFalse/assertTrue).
+Then falsy/truthy drills for None, integers, floats, strings, tuples, lists, sets, dictionaries — each with bool(x), bare assertFalse/assertTrue, and assertIsNot vs False/True so 0, 0.0, '', empty containers, and None are falsy but not the False object.
+Ends with numeric values: False is 0 (ZeroDivisionError on 1/False), True is 1.
+Introduces assertFalse / assertTrue raise-by-negation.
+Real errors: AssertionError False != True, True is not false, 0 is not False, 0.0 is not False.
+Next: truth table.
+Part of Jacob Itegboje's Pumping Python series.
-  :keywords: Jacob Itegboje, Pumping Python, python booleans, what are booleans python, python True False, boolean operators python and or not, python truthiness, python falsiness, python if boolean, 0 is not False python, empty list is not False, None is not False, is True vs == True, python boolean identity, assertIs True, testing booleans unittest, python TDD booleans, boolean vs truthy, common python boolean mistakes, booleans in data structures, python True False tutorial beginners, bool() python, truth table python, python boolean best practices, falsy values are not False
+  :keywords: Jacob Itegboje, Pumping Python, what are booleans, python True False, bool built-in, python truthiness, python falsiness, assertTrue, assertFalse, assertIs, assertIsNot, assertIsInstance, bool and int, False is 0, True is 1, ZeroDivisionError 1/False, 0 is not False, 0.0 is not False, empty list is not False, None is not False, None falsy, empty string falsy, empty dict falsy, TDD booleans, red green refactor, uv run pytest-watcher, test_what_is_false, test_what_is_true, test_is_none_falsy_or_truthy, bool() python, truth table next, Pumping Python basic objects

 .. include:: ../../links.rst